 Anna Bulas joined the firm in 2007 and was an associate until 2012.
 She currently remains as a counsel and works with clients who are building portfolios in the medical arts.
 Ms. Bulas has extensive experience in all phases of patent prosecution, as well as conducting due diligence investigations and product clearance searches.
-She continues to use her expertise in mechanical and electromechanical devices in order to protect the IP of clients engaged in the biomedical sector.
+She continues to use her expertise in mechanical and electromechanical devices, data-enabled therapies, and internet of things (IOT) technologies in order to protect the IP of clients engaged in the biomedical sector.

 Ms. Bulas had an early interest in science and technology.
 After earning her B.S. in biomedical engineering from Worcester Polytechnic Institute, she gained valuable experience with a biopharmaceutical company where she specialized in molecular and process technology.
 During this time, Ms. Bulas, aware that pursuing a career in patent law would allow her to fully utilize her engineering expertise, earned her J.D. from Franklin Pierce Law Center.